Making Performance

 • Professional Development: focused on the professional development skills you specifically want to hone (marketing, funding, networking) and next steps for developing, producing and documenting your chosen project.

-The program takes place in a restorative and peaceful 20-acre woodland retreat in the southwest of France.
-Your program fee includes all workshops, 1-1 mentorship, 6 nights accomodation, 3 vegetarian meals per day, access to studio space and library/reading room, optional yoga and creative movement sessions, sauna, and time to rest—balancing intensity and rigor with care, renewal, and creative camaraderie.
+Making Performance takes place in a restorative and peaceful 76 hectares at a nature retreat in the heart of Arrábida’s natural park.
+Your program fee includes all workshops, 1-1 mentorship, 13 nights accommodation, vegetarian meals, access to indoor and outdoor creative spaces and reading/writing rooms, optional yoga and creative movement sessions, pool and lounge deck (weather permitting), and a unique balance of intensity, rigor, support, and creative camaraderie.

 Artists and Professors Dr. Helen Paris and Dr. Raegan Truax mentor each participant closely to develop, hone, and deepen both project and practice.